jeremy-cc/solarch-assoc/README.md

 8. Max Visibility Time Out is 12 hours
 9. SQS Long Polling - attempt to get message; block and wait for message
 10. SQS maintains no application state; app needs to track this
+11. 'DelaySeconds' blocks message visibility from all consumers for the period when the message is published

 ###### SWF - Simple Workflow Service